Copyright (c) 2007-2013 THE THRASH METAL GUIDE

 JAWW (CANADA)

 Based on the full-length: look no further than the typical for the time groovy post-thrash, here brought with a strong doze of industrial.
-Expect very heavy guitars without a big variety in-between, mid to doomy tempos, a few hardcore outbursts, and angry brutal semi-death vocals.
+Expect very heavy guitars without a big variety in-between, mid to doom tempos, a few hardcore outbursts, and angry brutal semi-death vocals.
 Some of the band members have earlier tried their hands on some thrash/death metal under the name Catharsis.

 Southbound Full-length, 1997